-Breast augmentation — also known as augmentation mammoplasty — is a surgical procedure to increase breast size.
-During breast augmentation, breast implants are placed under the breast tissue or chest muscles.
+Breast augmentation — also known as augmentation mammoplasty — is surgery to increase breast size.
+It involves placing breast implants under breast tissue or chest muscles.

-If you're considering breast augmentation, consult a plastic surgeon.
+If you're considering breast augmentation, talk to a plastic surgeon.
 Make sure you understand what surgery involves, including possible risks, complications and follow-up care.

 Why it's done